taylorbf/DMP16/README.md

 ~

-**NOTE: This Repo is under development for July 2016.
+**NOTE: This repo is under development for July 2016.
 Content is not finished yet.**

 Contact: [benjamin.taylor@goucher.edu](mailto:benjamin.taylor@goucher.edu)